oevtushe/imdbCacher/README.md

 You request a detailed information about movie you requested before, server gives it to you by loading from local db.

 ### Requirements
-- Configured PostgreSQL (1 user with password and db at least)
+- Configured PostgreSQL (1 user with password and db at least), service must be running on default postgresql port (5432)

 ## Hot to run